About the Book

 Vision of the book

-My vision with this book is to highlight shared (but often unspoken) human experiences with readers all over the world and remind us all that we are not alone.
+My initial vision with this book was to create a collection of stories to share with the children and youth I was working with.
+A broader goal is to highlight some shared (but often unspoken) human experiences with readers all over the world and remind us through the harder times that we are not alone.
 Have you ever wondered, “why me?”
 It’s not just you.

-We need to cultivate empathy and foster resilience at all ages.
+I’ve experienced the importance of cultivating empathy and fostering resilience at all ages.
 We need to learn how to have difficult conversations and meaningfully engage with people of all races, ages, genders, abilities and life stories.
 We need to learn how to support one another, not just in thought but through action.

 Buy the Book

-$1 CAD of every book sold will be donated through a registered charity.
+Beginning in 2021, at least 50% of the proceeds from the books sold will be donated.
 Past recipients have included Gilda’s Club Greater Toronto and the Evergreen Brickworks Children’s Programming.

 If you would like your copy of the book autographed, kindly request this in the “Note to seller” section available before completing your payment.
 Feel free to request a short message made out to someone in particular and I will do my best to oblige.
 For bulk purchases, get in touch and we can work something out.